asangha-zz/TakeHomeTest/README.md

       - javac -cp "..\ExternalJars\*;" -d . ..\src\FoodTruck.java ..\src\FoodTruckService.java  ..\test\*.java
       - java -cp "..\ExternalJars\*;" TestRunner

--NOTE: If there are more than 10 results there will be isntructions displayed on the command line on how to see next and previous results.
+-NOTE: If there are more than 10 results there will be instructions displayed on the command line on how to see next and previous results.